K-P-creator/lightWeightECS/README.md

 I have added threading to the physics.
 It seems to allow me to render ~2x as many objects while maintatining a steady 120fps.
 On my machine I can render ~800 objects with velocities and hitboxes

+### QuadTree Test Demo
+I have implemented a quadTree for localizing collision calculations.
+This allows for higher framerates when rendering large amounts of moving and bouncing entities.
+Try setting the counts to high numbers in the globals.h file and observe the frame rate savings!
+It's not as dramatic a difference as the multi vs single threads, but it is definately an improvement.

 ## Build Instructions (Linux):

 Make sure SFML is installed before compiling.